syncfusion-content/maui-docs/MAUI/Popup/getting-started.md

 ## Customizing layouts

-By default, you can choose a layout from the following available layouts in the SfPopup by using the property `SfPopup.AppearanceMode`.
+By default, choose a layout from the following available layouts in the SfPopup by using the `SfPopup.AppearanceMode` property.

 * `OneButton`: Shows the SfPopup with one button in the footer view.
 This is the default value.
 * `TwoButton`: Shows the SfPopup with two buttons in the footer view.

-You can also customize the entire view of the popup by loading the templates or custom views for the header, body, and footer.
+Also, customize the entire popupview by loading the templates or custom views for the header, body, and footer.

 Refer to the following code example for displaying popup with appearance mode.